Individualized Education Plan (IEP) Meetings: What to Expect?

-As a Senior Social Worker at The Bancroft School in Haddonfield, I’ve guided countless families through the IEP process and know how important it is for parents and caregivers to arm themselves with the right information, and to know the right questions to ask.
+As a Senior Social Worker at The Bancroft School, I’ve guided countless families through the IEP process and know how important it is for parents and caregivers to arm themselves with the right information, and to know the right questions to ask.
 Take a look below and be prepared before your next meeting with your child’s education team.
 Ask these questions:

 What is an IEP (Individualized Education Plan)?

 An Individualized Education Plan (IEP) is a strategy that supports students in special education.
 The plan, typically a document that undergoes revisions and adapts to meet a student’s changing needs throughout his or her education, is developed by a team of professionals including special education teachers, school administrators, therapists and parents or guardians.
 An IEP meeting is a collaboration among this team to adapt a student’s plan as he or she grows and develops new skills.

 What can I expect during an IEP meeting?

 Your child’s entire team – including educators and any therapists – may be present, but you, the parent, are an equally important voice.
 Remember everyone has a shared goal: to help your child reach his full potential.
 Keep an open mind and be open to new approaches as your child’s needs change.
 Most importantly, speak up and be empowered to ask questions about funding, entitlements and other complex issues that affect your child’s education.